- Which problems can be helped by chiropractic?

 Many other problems may also be helped by chiropractic treatment.
 Please telephone me if you would like to discuss your situation.
 If you would like a consultation before deciding whether Chiropractic is for you, then please make an appointment to discuss any concerns you may have.

 However, you don’t have to wait until your body is telling you that you have a problem.
 Pain is often the last sign that your body is not functioning correctly.
 You can use chiropractic treatment as a preventative measure.
 Good health involves a sense of physical, emotional and mental wellbeing and is not simply to be without pain or disease.
 The more balanced your body is, the better it will cope with the stresses and strains of your daily life.

-As stated, treatment is a partnership between your chiropractor and yourself.
-Before your treatment starts, your chiropractor will explain:
+As stated, treatment is a partnership between your practitioner and yourself.
+Before your treatment starts, your practitioner will explain:

 - What they have found in their examination